gitkraken/vscode-gitlens/README.md

 ## Known Issues

 - If the `Copy to * clipboard` commands don't work on Linux -- `xclip` needs to be installed.
 You can install it via `sudo apt-get install xclip`
-- Visible whitespace causes issues ([vscode issue](https://github.com/Microsoft/vscode/issues/11485)) with the `expanded` and `compact` blame annotation styles when using a non-monospace font -- set `"gitlens.advanced.toggleWhitespace.enabled": true` if you are using a non-monospace font
+- Visible whitespace causes issues ([vscode issue #11485](https://github.com/Microsoft/vscode/issues/11485)) with the `expanded` and `compact` blame annotation styles when using a non-monospace font -- set `"gitlens.advanced.toggleWhitespace.enabled": true` if you are using a non-monospace font